 Unfortunately, sometimes the client is stubborn and he wants to have a fixed price anyway (without answering many relevant questions).
 He sends a general request to many developers asking for an estimation and then he tries to compare a couple of options.
 But wait.
 What is he comparing actually?
 Probably a few estimations (wild guesses) of companies who want to win the project and will bet on the price.

 What might happen next?

 OK, let’s assume, developers agree on a fixed price.
 They build something without a proper plan and without any blueprints.
-Because they didn’t prepare, initially the client might get something like this:
+Because they didn’t prepare, initially the client might get something not well estimated.

 - The client doesn’t get what he expected

 - The client has no money for further development and changes and oftentimes he needs to start again

 When the client requires fixed price as an estimation, most of the people he employs will overestimate his project.
 Why?
 Developers take into account the risk of delays, some unexpected work and they assume that the client will change his mind during the development process a couple of times (it happens in 99% of all projects).
 They are not a charity, so they won’t be working for lower fees.
 They need to cover that risk by a higher margin.

 I have friends in the real estate industry.
 They say that prices of the apartments can be doubled comparing to the first estimation, to cover the unexpected issues, risk and margins.